nvdtf/welcome-to-raft/README.md

     Checks if the event has been claimed by given user.
 For this example, set the host address to `0xbf9acaa0b935d9cd` and `698959814` as `eventId`.
 Set `accountAddress` to your own account's address.
 * [transactions/claim.cdc](transactions/claim.cdc)
     Claims FLOAT.
 For this FLOAT, set `eventId` to `698959814` and the host address to `0xbf9acaa0b935d9cd`.
 Leave the `secret` argument empty.

+Note that this repository uses hard-coded import addresses, so it won't work on testnet.